fedora-infra/fedocal/doc/usage.rst

 he is an administrator of fedocal.

-In these cases, once logged-in, go to the page ``Manage your meetings`` and there is presented a list of the meetings for which you are a manager and that you can delete.
+In these cases, once logged-in, go to the ``User`` section in the main menu and select ``Manage your meetings``.
+This page will present a list of the meetings for which you are a manager and that you can delete.

 You will be asked to confirm the deletion of the meeting and for recursive